G.I. Joe: A Real American Hero (Marvel Comics): Background

-In the early 1980s, Hasbro noted the success of Kenner Products' Star Wars action figures, and decided to re-launch their long-running G.I.
+In the early 1980s, Hasbro noted the success of Kenner Products' Star Wars action figures, and decided to re-launch its long-running G.I.
 Joe property as G.I.
 Joe: A Real American Hero with 3.75 in scale action figures rather than the traditional 12 in scale.
-Hasbro also decided that they wanted the new figures to have a back story.
+Hasbro also decided that it wanted the new figures to have a back story.
 In 1981, Hasbro CEO Stephen Hassenfeld and Marvel Comics President Jim Galton met by coincidence at a charity fundraiser and Hassenfeld shared Hasbro's plans for the G.I.
 Joe relaunch.
 Galton offered Marvel's services as creative consultants, and Hassenfeld agreed to allow Marvel attempt to design a concept for G.I.
 Joe.

 Coincidentally Larry Hama, then an editor at Marvel, had begun to design characters and background for a series concept he was pitching that would be entitled Fury Force, about a team of futuristic super-soldiers affiliated with S.H.I.E.L.D., an existing Marvel Universe property combining military and science fiction genre elements.
 As Hama tells it, he got the job of writing for the series because Marvel had asked every other available creator to write it and no one else would.
 Unable to find other writing work, he later said that, "if they had asked me to write Barbie, I would have done that, too".

 Soon after this, Hasbro hosted a meeting with Hama, Jim Shooter, Tom DeFalco, Archie Goodwin, and Nelson Yomtov to discuss the future of the property.
 It was at this meeting that Goodwin suggested the idea of Cobra Command as a recurring enemy for G.I.
 Joe to fight (similar to the HYDRA terrorist organization - recurring enemies to the aforementioned S.H.I.E.L.D. organization).
 Prior to this, Hasbro had not considered giving G.I.
 Joe an enemy.
 Based on the results of this meeting, Hasbro contracted Marvel to produce a comic book series featuring the toys.

 Early development

 The first issue was published in June 1982, containing two stories, both of which were written by Hama.
 The first story, "Operation: Lady Doomsday", was drawn by Herb Trimpe, who drew most of the early issues and also wrote issue #9, and the second story, "Hot Potato", was drawn by Don Perlin.
 This issue introduced many basic concepts of the G.I.
 Joe universe, such as the Joes having a base under a motor pool, and introduced the iconic "original 13" G.I.
 Joe Team members.
 The issue also introduced two recurring villains, Cobra Commander and the Baroness.
-Whereas Cobra Commander and the various Joes already had action figures issued, The Baroness is the earliest example of a G.I.
-Joe character whose first appearance in the comics predated the conception of their action figure.
+Whereas Cobra Commander and the various Joes already had action figures issued, the Baroness is the earliest example of a G.I.
+Joe character whose first appearance in the comics predated the conception of its action figure.